chasebank87/epm-11.2.2-install/readme.md

     ![](./assets/images/rcuSuccess.png)

-6. Edit the following file to include the informatin used when creating the infrastructure schemas:
+6. Edit the following file to include the information used when creating the infrastructure schemas:
     * D:\Oracle\Middleware\EPMSystem11R1\common\config\11.1.2.0\RCUSchema.properties

       > IMPORTANT!!
 This file will need to be created on every server in the environment before starting the configurator.
 This file cannot just be pasted due to password encryption.